haiitch/dagr/README.md

 ```

 both DAGObject and DAG make use of IPFS::Client to store and retrieve
-dag nodes offering convenience methods and operators to walk dags
+dag nodes offering convenience methods and operators to walk dag links
-following the two distinct conventions of each method.
+following the distinct conventions of each approach.

 when used in isolation, IPFS::Client offers access to many other
 simple api subcommands (under the api's key, name, block, etc. commands)